taviso/minirun/README.md

 If that does work, but starting a wsl application doesn't work, it may be a PATH issue.

-Try using the full instead, like this:
+Try using the full path instead, like this:

 ```
 run.exe wsl --exec /usr/bin/program
 ```

-If you need to set DISPLAY or some other variable, use env.
-For example, like
+If you need to set `$DISPLAY` or some other variable, use `env`.
+For example, like this:
-this:

 ```
 run.exe wsl --exec env DISPLAY=:0 /usr/bin/program